 Due to the large size of the genus, authors have grouped species into several sections, each based on growth habit, flower, and capsule form.
-Plants may vary from large, erect shrubs reaching up to 5 feet (1.5 m) to dwarf, tufted, and even mat-forming ground cover species.
+Plants may vary from large erect shrubs reaching up to 5 feet (1.5 m) to dwarf, tufted, and even mat-forming ground cover species.
 All plants possess mostly woody roots situated very close to the soil surface.
-Branches are also woody and tough, with short internodes that are often covered with dry leaves.
+Branches are also woody and tough, with short internodes often covered with dry leaves.
 Some species possess spines as protection against grazing animals.
-The flowers of Ruschia vary from white to pink and purple.
-They very much resemble another genus, Lampranthus, but the latter have much bigger flowers and more color types.
+Flowers vary from white to pink and purple.
+They resemble the genus Lampranthus, but the latter have much bigger flowers and more color types.
 Members of Ruschia are all very floriferous.
 Flowers literally cover the entire plant.
-Flowering takes place throughout the year, reaching a peak in the fall and spring.
-Flowers are diurnal (opening during the day) and sweet-scented.
-The leaves are often bluish green, three-sided, sometimes with teeth along the edges, and are nearly always stippled with darker transparent dots, which is an interesting feature in the genus.
+Flowering occurs throughout the year, reaching a peak in the fall and spring.
+Flowers are sweet-scented and diurnal (opening during the day).
+Leaves are often bluish green, three-sided, sometimes with teeth along the edges, and nearly always stippled with darker transparent dots, an interesting feature in the genus.

 Ruschias are tolerant of frost, fires, and extreme droughts, and this, together with their vibrant colors, makes them among the most popular water-wise garden plants known today.

 Growing Conditions and General Care

 Ruschias are popular for use in the garden.
 Their tolerance to drought makes them ideal water-wise plants in the arid and semi-arid parts of the world.
-Brilliant seasonal color displays can be achieved by mass planting in large areas and using many different growth forms.
+Brilliant seasonal color displays can be achieved by mass planting in large areas and using different growth forms.

-There are tufted, round-shaped plants, which are well suited for containers and flower boxes.
-The low-growing and spreading species cover well and will do wonders to terraces, dams and will easily stabilize loose sand.
-Then there are the bigger, more robust types, which are best used among other larger plants or in combination with different succulents in rock gardens and mixed beds.
+There are tufted round-shaped plants well suited for containers and flower boxes.
+The low-growing and spreading species cover well, do wonders to terraces and dams, and easily stabilize loose sand.
+Then there are the bigger, more robust types best used among other larger plants or in combination with different succulents in rock gardens and mixed beds.